troytft/rest-api-bundle/docs/request-models.md

 }
 ```

-Add model to the action as argument.
-Mapper will map json request date and validate model.
+Add the model to the action as an argument.
+The mapper will map JSON request date and validate the model.

 ##### Example: